 \section{Abstract}

-We consider Bayesian inference by importance sampling when the likelihood is analytically intractable but can be unbiasedly estimated.
-We refer to this procedure as importance sampling squared (IS$^2$), as we can often estimate the likelihood itself by importance sampling.
-We provide a formal justification for importance sampling when working with an estimate of the likelihood and study its convergence properties.
-We analyze the effect of estimating the likelihood on the resulting inference and provide guidelines on how to set up the precision of the likelihood estimate in order to obtain an optimal tradeoff between computational cost and accuracy for posterior inference on the model parameters.
-We illustrate the procedure in empirical applications for a generalized multinomial logit model and a stochastic volatility model.
-The results show that the IS$^2$ method can lead to fast and accurate posterior inference under the optimal implementation.
+We propose an approach to Bayesian inference that uses importance sampling to generate the parameters for models where the likelihood is analytically intractable but can be estimated unbiasedly.
+We refer to this procedure as importance sampling squared (IS$^2$), as we can often estimate the likelihood by importance sampling or sequential importance sampling.
+The IS$^2$ method leads to efficient estimates of expectations with respect to the posterior and their Monte Carlo standard errors when a suitable proposal for the parameters is available.
+A key motivation for the IS$^2$ method is that we can use it as a tool for estimating the marginal likelihood (and the standard error of the estimator), irrespective of whether we use IS$^2$ or Markov chain Monte Carlo (MCMC) to estimate the model.
+The marginal likelihood is a fundamental tool in Bayesian model choice, but estimating it has proved difficult or computationally expensive using other approaches.
+Our article formally justifies the IS$^2$ method and studies its convergence properties.
+We analyze the effect of estimating the likelihood on the resulting inference and provide guidelines on how to determine the precision of the likelihood estimator in order to obtain an optimal tradeoff between computational cost and accuracy for posterior inference on the model parameters.
+The advantages of the IS$^2$ procedure are illustrated empirically for a generalized multinomial logit model and a stochastic volatility model.

 {